-COUNTRIES WHICH HAVE BEEN OFFICIALLY RECOGNIZED AS "RECIPROCATING COUNTRIES" BY THE CENTRAL GOVERNMENT OF INDIA INCLUDE:-
+COUNTRIES WHICH HAVE BEEN OFFICIALLY RECOGNIZED AS "RECIPROCATING COUNTRIES" BY THE CENTRAL GOVERNMENT OF INDIA INCLUDE :-

 - Aden;

 - Bangladesh;

 - Malaysia;

 - Canada;

 - Burma;

-- · Fiji Colony;
+- Fiji Colony;

 - Hong Kong;

 - New Zealand, Cook Islands and Western Samoa;

 - Papua New Guinea;

 - Republic of Singapore; Trinidad and Tobago;

 - UAE;

-- United Kingdom of Great Britain; and
+- United Kingdom of Great Britain;

 - Northern Ireland.

-BASIS FOR RECOGNITION OF A FOREIGN JUDGMENT
+BASIS FOR RECOGNITION OF A FOREIGN JUDGEMENT

-Section 13 of CPC lays down the fundamental rules which should not be violated by any foreign court in passing a decree or judgment.
-The decree or judgment of foreign court must be conclusive and must not fall within any of the exceptions set out in Section 13 of the CPC.
-A foreign judgment will not be deemed final and conclusive for the purposes of enforcement in India, if an appeal is pending against the judgment in the foreign court of appeal.
-A foreign court should not violate any fundamental rules, under Section 13, while passing a decree or judgment.
-The decree or judgment of foreign court will be conclusive as per section 13, unless it falls within any of the clauses of the section.
-It says that a foreign judgment shall be conclusive as to any matter thereby directly adjudicated upon between the same parties or between parties under whom they or any of them claim litigating under the same title except in following cases -
+Section 13 of CPC lays down the fundamental rules that should not be violated by any foreign court in passing a decree or judgement.
+The decree or judgement of a foreign court must be conclusive and must not fall within any of the exceptions set out in section 13 of the CPC.
+A foreign judgement will not be deemed final and conclusive for enforcement in India if an appeal is pending against the judgement in the foreign court of appeal.
+A foreign court should not violate any fundamental rules, under section 13, while passing a decree or judgement.
+The decree or judgement of a foreign court will be conclusive as per section 13 unless it falls within any of the clauses of the section.
+It says that a foreign judgement shall be conclusive as to any matter thereby directly adjudicated upon between the same parties or between parties under whom they or any of them claim to litigate under the same title except in the following cases -

-- Where it has not been pronounced by a Court of competent jurisdiction; - Where it has not been given on the merits of the case; - Where it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognize the law of India in cases in which such law is applicable; - Where the proceedings in which the judgment was obtained are opposed to natural justice; - Where it has been obtained by fraud; and - Where it sustains a claim founded on a breach of any law in force in India
+- Where it has not been pronounced by a court of competent jurisdiction. - Where it has not been given on the merits of the case. - Where it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognize the law of India in cases in which such law is applicable. - Where the proceedings in which the judgement was obtained are opposed to natural justice. - Where it has been obtained by fraud and - Where it sustains a claim founded on a breach of any law in force in India.

-In case the foreign judgment or decree falls under any of these tests, it will not be regarded as conclusive and hence will not be enforceable in India.
+In case the foreign judgement or decree falls under any of these tests, it will not be regarded as conclusive and hence will not be enforceable in India.
 In the case of Brijal Ramjidas v.
-Govindram Gordhandas Seksaria [(1943) 45 BOMLR 358], the Supreme Court held that Section 13 speaks not only of judgement but any matter thereby directly adjudicated upon.
+Govindram Gordhandas Seksaria [(1943) 45 BOMLR 358], the Supreme Court held that section 13 speaks not only of judgement but any matter thereby directly adjudicated upon.

-In Duggamma v Ganeshayya [AIR 1965 Kant 97], the Karnataka High Court held that the rule on the conclusiveness of a foreign judgment applies only to matters directly adjudicated upon.
+In Duggamma v Ganeshayya [AIR 1965 Kant 97], the Karnataka High Court held that the rule on the conclusiveness of a foreign judgement applies only to matters directly adjudicated upon.
 Manifestly, therefore, every issue heard and finally decided by a foreign court is not conclusive between the parties.

-PRESUMPTIONS AS TO FOREIGN JUDGEMENTS IN THE CODE
+PRESUMPTIONS AS TO FOREIGN JUDGEMENT IN THE CODE

-Section 14 of the CPC states that, if a certified copy of a judgment is produced, it is presumed that it is tried by a court with competent jurisdiction, unless proved contrary.
+Section 14 of the CPC states that, if a certified copy of a judgement is produced, it is presumed that it is tried by a court with competent jurisdiction, unless proved contrary.
 The section says as:

-Section 14 - "The Court shall presume, upon the production of any document purporting to be a certified copy of a foreign judgment, that such judgment was pronounced by a Court to competent jurisdiction, unless the contrary appears on the record; but such presumption may be displaced by proving want of jurisdiction."
+Section 14 - "The Court shall presume, upon the production of any document purporting to be a certified copy of a foreign judgement, that such judgement was pronounced by a court to competent jurisdiction, unless the contrary appears on the record; but such presumption may be displaced by proving want of jurisdiction."

-Section 14 establishes a legal presumption regarding the jurisdiction of a foreign court when a certified copy of a foreign judgment is presented in an Indian court.
-According to this section, if a document is produced that appears to be a certified copy of a foreign judgment, the Indian court will presume that the foreign judgment was pronounced by a court with competent jurisdiction.
+Section 14 establishes a legal presumption regarding the jurisdiction of a foreign court when a certified copy of a foreign judgement is presented in an Indian court.
+According to this section, if a document is produced that appears to be a certified copy of a foreign judgement, the Indian court will presume that the foreign judgement was pronounced by a court with competent jurisdiction.